rbowsley/lamplighthelp/source/4-3-0_My_Messages.markdown

 ### To Create a New {{Message}} from the Home Page

-- In the 'My {{message}}s' tab, click on the 'add row' button at the right hand end of the any table row.
+- In the 'My {{message}}s' tab, click on the 'add row' button at the right-hand end of the any table row.

 ![Adding a new {{message}}](4.3.0a.png)